This post may contain affiliate links. Please read our disclosure policy.

 Ingredients And Substitutions

-• Vegetable Oil: Ideal for browning the lamb, but canola oil or avocado oil works as a fine substitute.
+• Vegetable Oil: Perfect for browning the lamb.
+If needed, canola or avocado oil works just as well.

 lamb for irish stew.

-• Guinness Beer: A classic Irish stout that brings depth and a subtle bitterness to your stew.
-Swap it for another stout or a non-alcoholic beer if you prefer.
+• Guinness Beer: Adds depth and a subtle bitterness to the stew.
+You can substitute another stout or use non-alcoholic beer for a similar effect.

-• Vegetables: The recipe calls for potatoes, onions, and carrots.
-However, you’re welcome to swap in other root veggies you enjoy.
-These same three vegetables can be found in Chicken Stew, Vegetable Soup, and Slow Cooker Pot Roast.
+• Vegetables: Potatoes, onions, and carrots are classic choices.
+Feel free to substitute with other root vegetables you enjoy.
+These same vegetables are staples in recipes like Chicken Stew, Vegetable Soup, and Slow Cooker Pot Roast.

 irish stew vegetables | one dish kitchen.

-• Tomato Paste: Choose tube-packaged tomato paste for a longer fridge life.
-Freeze any leftover paste in ice cube trays and store the frozen cubes in a zip-top bag for later use.
-You can also use tomato paste in Lasagna Soup and Coq au Vin.
+• Tomato Paste: Adds richness and color.
+Look for for tube-packaged tomato paste for longer storage.
+Freeze leftovers in ice cube trays and store them in a zip-top bag.
+Use extra paste in recipes like Lasagna Soup and Coq au Vin.

-• Flour: All-purpose flour is used to give the stew its comforting thickness.
-Gluten-free?
-Use cornstarch or a compatible gluten-free flour blend.
+• Flour: All-purpose flour thickens the stew to a comforting consistency.
+For a gluten-free option, swap it with cornstarch or a gluten-free flour blend.

-• Beef Broth: This liquid gold adds another layer of flavor and is essential for simmering.
-Go for low-sodium broth to better manage the saltiness of your stew.
-Leftover beef broth can be used in Pepper Steak, Pot Roast, Shepherd’s Pie, and Beef Stroganoff.
+• Beef Broth: Enhances flavor and is essential for simmering.
+Use low-sodium broth to better control salt levels.
+Leftovers work well in recipes like Pepper Steak, Pot Roast, Shepherd’s Pie, and Beef Stroganoff.

 Recipe Variations

-• Vegan Irish Stew: Replace the lamb with a hearty vegetable like portobello mushrooms or jackfruit.
-Use vegetable broth in place of beef broth, and a non-alcoholic stout for the Guinness.
+• Vegan Irish Stew: Swap the lamb for hearty portobello mushrooms or jackfruit.
+Use vegetable broth and a non-alcoholic stout to maintain the stew’s depth of flavor.

-• Chicken Irish Stew: For a lighter take, use boneless, skinless chicken thighs instead of lamb.
-Chicken pairs well with the root veggies and absorbs the flavors of the stew nicely.
+• Chicken Irish Stew: Replace lamb with boneless, skinless chicken thighs for a lighter version.
+The chicken complements the root vegetables and absorbs the rich flavors of the broth.

-• Spicy Irish Stew: Add some heat to your stew with a quarter to a half-teaspoon of crushed red pepper flakes or a diced jalapeño.
-The spice will provide a pleasant contrast to the rich, hearty base.
+• Spicy Irish Stew: Add a kick with 1/4 to 1/2 teaspoon of crushed red pepper flakes or a diced jalapeño.
+This touch of heat contrasts beautifully with the hearty base.

-• Creamy Irish Stew: Stir in a splash of cream or a spoonful of sour cream for a creamy variation.
+• Creamy Irish Stew: Stir in a splash of cream or a dollop of sour cream just before serving for a creamy, indulgent twist.

 Save This Recipe!